invariantlabs-ai/docs/docs/gateway/agent-integrations/swe-agent.md

 # SWE-agent Integration

+<div class='subtitle'>Use Gateway with SWE-agent</div>

-[SWE-agent](https://github.com/SWE-agent/SWE-agent) allows your preferred language model (e.g., GPT-4o or Claude Sonnet 3.5) to autonomously utilize tools for various tasks, such as fixing issues in real GitHub repositories.
+[SWE-agent](https://github.com/SWE-agent/SWE-agent) allows your preferred language model (e.g., GPT-4o or Claude Sonnet 3.5) to autonomously utilize tools for various software engineering tasks, such as fixing issues in real GitHub repositories.

 You can easily modify the SWE-agent setup to use the Invariant Gateway.

 ## Getting the Invariant API Key

 Visit the [Explorer Documentation](https://explorer.invariantlabs.ai/docs/explorer) to learn how to obtain your own API key.

-SWE-agent does not support custom headers, so you **cannot** pass the Invariant API Key via `Invariant-Authorization` header.
-However, **there is a workaround** using the Invariant Gateway.

 ## Adjust the API Key Format

+SWE-agent does not support custom headers, so you **cannot** pass the Invariant API Key via the `Invariant-Authorization` header as usual.

+However, you can still use Gateway by relying on its support for secret key concatenation.

 Instead of setting your LLM Provider's API Key normally, modify the environment variable as follows: